keepitrio/100-days-of-code/log.md

 **Today's Progress**: Back to my sketchpad project, I fixed my JS to be able to draw on canvas.
 Next, I'll need to write a function for the clear button.

 **Thoughts** Today was a little frustrating trying to figure out why my JS wasn't working.
 I'm getting a better grip on how event handling and callback functions work, so I'm excited to work on the clear button, which will be what I work on next time.

+### Day 5

+**Today's Progress**: Today I made the clear button work, but the previous drawing would reappear when I clicked in the canvas again.
+To fix this, I had to set clickX and clickY to new arrays so it cleared the array.

+I also worked on the random color button.
+When you click on this button, you'll get a random color from an array of 5 colors.
+The only problem with this is that it changes any previous drawing to that color as well.
+Ideally, I'd want the previous colors to remain, but that's for another day.

+**Thoughts** I felt great about my progress today.
+Little steps, but getting there.